 Average lifetime performance: 93%

-50% of fault detection leads to service call: average impact = 9% performance improvement
+50% of fault detection leads to service calls: average impact = 9% performance improvement

-50%/50% of market split between CAC and ASHP
+50%/50% of the market split between CAC and ASHP

-CAC energy consumption (3 tons): 1,086 kWh
+CAC annual energy consumption (3 tons): 1,086 kWh

-ASHP energy consumption (3 tons): 4,870 kWh
+ASHP annual energy consumption (3 tons): 4,870 kWh

-Unit Costs: 475$ install
+Unit Costs: $475 install a 2022 DOE study (DOE2022) estimated the incremental hardware cost of embedded FDD to be $116$ - excluding increased markup or labor costs on the assembly line.

 Estimated useful life: 15 years

 Regarding the magnitude of potential impact, it was assumed that 33% of households have central AC and 8% of households have ASHP.
 Going forward, the expected annual installation of ASHP is assumed to evolve to a 50/50 distribution.
-The total technical potential in the residential sector is as follow:
+The total technical potential in the residential sector is as follows: